Namie Amuro: 1999–2001: Personal struggles, Genius 2000 and Break the Rules

 Working on the album Genius 2000 with Komuro and American producer Dallas Austin, after releasing its first single "I Have Never Seen" in 1998, Amuro released its second single "Respect the Power of Love" on March 17, 1999.
-On the same day, news publication's in Amuro's hometown, Okinawa, reported that her mother, Emiko Taira, had been murdered.
+On the same day, news publications in Amuro's hometown, Okinawa, reported that her mother, Emiko Taira, had been murdered.
 According to staff editors at The Japan Times, Emiko and her second husband, Tatsunobu Taira, were hit by an axe, owned by Kenji Taira, Emiko's ex-husband's brother.
 While her second husband survived with moderate injuries, Emiko was taken to hospital, and pronounced dead after noon on March 17.
 Kenji was then found dead in his car, after consuming insecticide.
 Upon hearing the news, Amuro postponed all promotional activities and flew back to Okinawa in order to identify her mother's body.
 A week later, the single debuted at the number two on the Oricon Singles Chart, beaten by the single "Dango 3 Kyodai".
 A third single, "Toi et Moi", was used for the Japanese animation movie Pokémon: The Movie 2000.
 Both singles proved successful, selling over 400,000 and 200,000 units in that region, respectively.
 Amuro made her first single debut with Austin on "Something 'Bout the Kiss", released on September 1, 1999.
 It became a success in Japan, reaching number three on the Oricon Singles Chart and sold over 390,000 units there.
 In January 2000, Amuro released her fourth studio album Genius 2000; it reached number one on the Oricon Albums Chart, and shifted over 800,000 units there.
 That same month, Amuro confirmed her separation from husband Masaharu.
-For the first half of 2000, Amuro embarked on her Genius 2000 concert tour throughout Japan.
+For the first half of 2000, Amuro embarked on her Genius 2000 Tour throughout Japan.
 She then released the single "Never End", in July, confirming work on her fifth studio album with Komuro and Austin.
 The single was used as part of the G8 Summit taking place in Okinawa, Japan that year.
 It was commissioned by late Prime Minister Keizō Obuchi, who asked Tetsuya Komuro to write a song conveying "a vision of harmony and interaction in the world in the 21st century".
 Obuchi later asked Amuro to perform the single at the summit.